 Wendell Wierenga, Ph.D. became a director in September 2016.
 From June 2011 to January 2014, Dr. Wierenga served as Executive Vice President, Research and Development at Santarus, Inc., a public biopharmaceutical company that was acquired by Salix Pharmaceuticals, Inc. in January 2014.
-From July 2004 to May 2011, Dr. Wierenga served as Executive Vice President, Research and Development at Ambit Biosciences Corporation and Neurocrine Biosciences, Inc. (NASDAQ): NBIX).
-Prior to Neurocrine, from August 1999 to June 2004 he served as the Chief Executive Office for System, Inc. where the built an early stage biotech company which was acquired by Takeda Pharmaceutical Company Limited in 2005.
-From 1990 to 2000, Dr. He also was Sr. V of Research a Parke Davis/Warner Lambert, when it was acquired by Tikeda Pharmaceutical Company Limited in 2005.
-Trom 1990 to 2000, Dr. He also was Sr. V of Research at Dipioh Pharmaceuticals from 1974-1990.
+From July 2004 to May 2011, Dr. Wierenga served as Executive Vice President, Research and Development at Ambit Biosciences.
+Corporation and Neurocrine Biosciences, Inc. (NASDAQ: NBIX).
+Prior to Neurocrine, from August 1999 to June 2004 be reverd as the Chief Executive Officer for Syrrx, Inc. where he built an early stage biotect occupany which was acquired by Takeda Pharmaceutical Company.
+From 1990 to 2000, Dr. He also was Sx.
+PV of Research at Parke Davis/Warner Lambert, when it was acquired by Pfizer Inc. and prior to that held various positions in research at Upjohn Pharmaceuticals from 1974-1990.
 Dr. Wierenga earned his Ph.D. in chemistry from Stanford University and his B.A. from Hope College in Holland, Michigan.
-He is currently the chair of the Board of Directors of Crivatices (NASDAQ): CRNX) and is also a member of the Board of Directors of Crivatices (NASDAQ): CRNX).
+He is currently the chair of the Board of Directors of Cytokinetics, Inc. (NASDAQ: CRYNX) and is also a member of the Board of Directors of Cytokinetics, Inc. (NASDAQ: CRYNX) and is also a member of the Board of Directors of Cytokinetics, Inc. (NASDAQ: CRYNX).
+Wost recently was on the Board of Directors for Anacor Pharmaceuticals line. and XenoPort, Inc. prior to their sales to Pfizer Inc. and Arbor Pharmaceuticals, LLC, respectively.
 Dr. Wierenga was selected as a director due to his industry and executive business experience.

 Kathleen Scott became a director upon the effectiveness of our initial public offering in August 2021.
 Ms. Scott is currently the Chief Financial Officer of ARS Pharmaceuticals, Inc., a privately held biotech company.
-Prior to ARS Pharmaceuticals, Ms. Scott was the Chief Financial Officer of Neurana Pharmaceuticals from January 2017 to March 2022, Recros Medica from August 2014 to April 2021, Adigica Health from February 2016 to March 2021, Clarify Medical from August 2014 to December 2016, Oncternal Therapeutics from March 2010 to November 2014.
+Prior to ARS Pharmaceuticals, Ms. Scott was the Chief Financial Officer of Neurana Pharmaceuticals from January 2017 to March 2022, Recros Medica from August 2014 to April 2021, Adigica Health from February 2016 to March 2021, Clarify Medical from August 2014 to December 2016, Oncternal Therapeutics from March 2016 to May 2016, MDRejuvena from August 2014 to August 2016, and BioSurplus from March 2010 to November 2014.
 Prior to BioSurplus, Ms. Scott was a Partner at RA Capital Advisors, a San Diego private investment bank providing financial advisory services.
 Ms. Scott spent over 15 years with RA Capital Advisors, from December 1994 to July 2010, completing billions of dollars of mergers, acquisitions, divestitures, and restructurings for a broad range of corporate clients.
-Ms. Scott started her career as an auditor in Arthur Andersen's San Diego Office, focusing on both public.
+Ms. Scott started her career as an auditor in Arthur Andersen's San Diego Office, focusing on both public and private clients.
+Ms. Scott is immediate past board chair of the YMCA of San Diego County and is a CPA and CFA charter holder.
+Ms. Scott graduated magna cum laude from UCLA with a B.S. in economics/business.
+Ms. Scott was selected as a director due to her extensive industry and financial experience.